akhilarsh/ecommerce_dwh/README.md

 python3 -m venv venv
 source venv/bin/activate

-# Install with dev dependencies
+# Install with dev dependencies + the platform extras you need
+# (snowflake-connector ships with the base install; others are optional)
+pip3 install -e ".[dev,pg,databricks,bigquery,redshift]"

+# Or only the one(s) you target, e.g.:
-pip3 install -e ".[dev]"
+# pip3 install -e ".[dev,redshift]"

 # Configure credentials
 cp .env.example .env